jsanders108/crewai-survey-analysis/README.md

 ## Conclusion

-This project illustrates how CrewAI can automate and enhance qualitative data analysis, turning raw survey responses into insightful, actionable reports.
+This project illustrates how CrewAI can automate and enhance quantitative data analysis, turning raw survey responses into insightful, actionable reports.
 The structured two-agent review process ensures high-quality outputs, making this approach ideal for research applications requiring accuracy and professional presentation.

 By combining: